eparadis/68katy-musashi/README.md

 # TODO
 1. ~~Fix character double echo bug~~
 2. ~~Set `signal` to prevent capture of control characters and allow them to pass through to the emulated input device.
 CTRL-D and CTRL-H work, amongst others.
 But CTRL-C is caught by the outer terminal.~~
-3. Use NMI to pause emulation to allow inspection of the machine, exiting to the monitor, and exiting the emulator.
+3. ~~Scale emulated cpu speed by adjusting the number of cycles run per loop~~
-4. Scale emulated cpu speed by adjusting the number of cycles run per loop
+4. Use "three tilde" escape sequence to pause emulation and open a menu to allow things like inspection of the machine, jumping to the monitor, and exiting the emulator.
 5. Setup a cross-compiling environment and build some programming language to add to the uClinux image
-6. Emulate some type of storage device so everything doesn't have to live in the "ROM" image
+6. Emulate some type of storage device so everything doesn't have to live in the boot image
 7. "Upgrade" the emulated CPU to a 68030 and try out images that require an MMU

 # Example session